QutiPi/build_qt/README.md

 ### Suggestions

-This library is currently limited in functionality so i suggest you check out the below for more established libraries.
+This library does its best to minic the ARMmbed project to reduce learn curve.

+If you after libraries with more functionality but less structure check out the below.
+They were also helpful in the creation of this library.
   * [WiringPi](http://wiringpi.com/)
   * [PiGPIO](http://abyz.me.uk/rpi/pigpio/)